 Russian Studies Education Abroad Scholarship

 The Department of Hispanic Studies awards annually the Zembrod Award to students who will have junior status at the time of taking up the award.
+This scholarship is available for Spanish majors OR Foreign Language & International Economics with a Spanish emphasis majors OR International Studies majors concentrating in Spain/Latin America who are currently enrolled at the University of Kentucky.
 The award, up to $750.00, is to be used towards study abroad in a Spanish-speaking country (plans to be approved by the Department of Hispanic Studies).
 For more information, please visit the Department of Hispanic Studies Scholarship, Grants & Awards website.
-The deadline to apply is November 19th.
+The deadline to apply is November 2nd.

-The Caller/Zolondek Holocaust Scholarship awards two scholarships per year of up to $2500 to students to visit Paris, Amsterdam/Haarlem, Berlin, and two other European Cities, in addition to two other sites related to the Holocaust.
+The Caller/Zolondek Holocaust Scholarship awards two scholarships per year of up to $2500 to students to visit Paris, Amsterdam/Haarlem, Berlin and two other European Cities, in addition to two other sites related to the Holocaust.

-The Winter Break Scholarship awards $1700 to five students per year, who are required to visit two of the three cities (London, Paris, and Berlin) in addition to other designated Holocaust sites.
+The Winter Break Scholarship awards $1700 to five students per year who are required to visit two of the three cities (London, Paris and Berlin) in addition to other designated Holocaust sites.